Why WKU English?

 Our students are also central to what makes our department great at the academic and interpersonal level.
-Our department has one of the highest concentrations of honors students at WKU and, certainly, within our college.
+We have one of the highest concentrations of honors students at WKU and, certainly, within our college.
 Our undergraduates publish and present their work regularly at conferences, and we have a strong record of students receiving national prizes, such as the Fulbright.

 Along with our great people, we offer a wide range of programs including literature from medieval to modern; fiction, poetry, script, and memoir writing; secondary English teaching and teaching English as a second language; technical, business, and professional writing; and film studies and production.
+Our department houses WKU’s outstanding Gender and Women’s Studies Program, and you can learn a lot about gender dynamics, globally and historically, with an emphasis on issues central to women's lives.
 In the English program, you have many choices in the courses you can take.
-In fact, we’re in the process of revising our curriculum so that students starting in fall of 2017 will have a strong set of core courses in the major, but more freedom to take English courses that interest them.
+In fact, we recently finished revising our new curriculum so that students will have a strong set of primary courses in the major, but more freedom to take English courses that interest them.

-We also have many co-curricular opportunities that allow you to develop friendships with people who share your interests, supplement your learning, and gain experience before graduation.
+We also have many co-curricular opportunities that allow you to develop friendships with people who share your interests, supplementing your learning and allowing you to gain experience before graduation.
+A few options include:

-- Present on a project that you have been exploring or a topic you love at the Undergraduate Literature and Culture Conference
+Present on a project that you have been exploring or a topic you love at the annual Undergraduate Literature, Language, and Culture Conference.

 For a glimpse of what others have done within some of our undergraduate concentrations, see the English alumni profiles below: